 Aggressive Growth: Invests in equities expected to experience acceleration in growth of earnings per share.
 Generally high P/E ratios, low or no dividends; often smaller and micro cap stocks which are expected to experience rapid growth.
 Includes sector specialist funds such as technology, banking, or biotechnology.
 Hedges by shorting equities where earnings disappointment is expected or by shorting stock indexes.
-Tends to be "long-biased."
+Tends to be "long-biased but somewhat correlated to stock market direction.
 Expected Volatility: High

 Distressed Securities: Buys equity, debt, or trade claims at deep discounts of companies in or facing bankruptcy or reorganization.
-Profits from the market's lack of understanding of the true value of the deeply discounted securities and because the majority of institutional investors cannot own below investment grade securities.
-(This selling pressure creates the deep discount.)
-Results generally not dependent on the direction of the markets.
+Profits from the market's lack of understanding of the true value of the deeply discounted securities and because the majority of institutional investors cannot own below investment grade securities (This selling pressure creates the deep discount).
+Results generally are not dependent on the direction of the markets.
 Expected Volatility: Low - Moderate

-Emerging Markets: Invests in equity or debt of emerging (less mature) markets that tend to have higher inflation and volatile growth.
-Short selling is not permitted in many emerging markets, and, therefore, effective hedging is often not available, although Brady debt can be partially hedged via U.S. Treasury futures and currency markets.
+Emerging Markets: Invests in equity or debt of emerging (less mature) markets that tend to have higher inflation and greater growth potential, though their fortunes are usually dependent on the more mature economies.
+Short selling is not permitted in many emerging markets, and, therefore, effective hedging is often not available or is difficult to implement.
+Will mostly be correlated to stock market direction.
 Expected Volatility: Very High

 Funds of Hedge Funds: Mix and match hedge funds and other pooled investment vehicles.
 This blending of different strategies and asset classes aims to provide a more stable long-term investment return than any of the individual funds.
 Returns, risk, and volatility can be controlled by the mix of underlying strategies and funds.
 Capital preservation is generally an important consideration.
 Volatility depends on the mix and ratio of strategies employed.
+Correlation with stock markets depends on the objectives of the fund and underlying investment strategies.
 Expected Volatility: Low - Moderate - High

 Income: Invests with primary focus on yield or current income rather than solely on capital gains.
 May utilize leverage to buy bonds and sometimes fixed income derivatives in order to profit from principal appreciation and interest income.
+Performance uncorrelated to the direction of stock markets.
 Expected Volatility: Low

 Macro: Aims to profit from changes in global economies, typically brought about by shifts in government policy that impact interest rates, in turn affecting currency, stock, and bond markets.
-Participates in all major markets -- equities, bonds, currencies and commodities -- though not always at the same time.
+Participates in all major markets equities, bonds, currencies and commodities though not always at the same time.
 Uses leverage and derivatives to accentuate the impact of market moves.
 Utilizes hedging, but the leveraged directional investments tend to make the largest impact on performance.
+Performance uncorrelated to the direction of stock or bond markets.
 Expected Volatility: Very High

 Market Neutral - Securities Hedging: Invests equally in long and short equity portfolios generally in the same sectors of the market.
 Market risk is greatly reduced, but effective stock analysis and stock picking is essential to obtaining meaningful results.
 Leverage may be used to enhance returns.
 Usually low or no correlation to the market.
 Sometimes uses market index futures to hedge out systematic (market) risk.
+Expected performance returns are moderate.
 Relative benchmark index usually T-bills.
 Expected Volatility: Low

 Market Timing: Allocates assets among different asset classes depending on the manager's view of the economic or market outlook.
 Portfolio emphasis may swing widely between asset classes.
 Unpredictability of market movements and the difficulty of timing entry and exit from markets add to the volatility of this strategy.
 Expected Volatility: High